elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

     - Jest test to confirm page is rendering
     - Basic styling

+- Backend Index
+    - Rspec test for index method
+    - Controller method for index exists

 - Unprotected Index
     - Refactor route to dynamically pass all apartments
     - Render list of cards with each apartment displaying information for price, location, bath, bed, and image.
     - Jest test for the index page
+    - Fetch call is created for index method to pull from database
     - Basic styling

 - Protected Index